STFS-TUDa/blastAMR/README.md

 This repository extracts library parts from [blastFoam](https://github.com/synthetik-technologies/blastfoam) which are relevant to adaptive mesh refinement while retaining the original commit history.

+To get started, you can visit the one only [wiki page](https://git.rwth-aachen.de/elwardi.fadeli/blastamr/-/wikis/home).

 ## Objectives
 - Have a reasonable Load-balanced AMR for 2D/3D OpenFOAM meshes in the **ESI fork**.
 - Support load balancing of Lagrangian particle clouds.